sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED.
 The fully qualified URL of the OpenID Provider's Authorization Endpoint as defined by [[RFC6749]].

 `token_endpoint`
 > REQUIRED.
-The fully qualified URL of the OpenID Provider's token endpoint as defined by [[RFC6749]].
+The fully qualified URL of the OpenID Provider's Token Endpoint as defined by [[RFC6749]].

 `introspection_endpoint`
 > OPTIONAL.
 The fully qualified URL of the OpenID Provider's introspection endpoint as defined by "OAuth 2.0 Token Introspection" [[RFC7662]].